 The idea that Messiah came to be the very representation of the sacrificial lamb slaughtered in the Temple to redeem us from our sins, was very disturbing to them.
 After all, they were making a nice living off their system.
 The teachings of this itinerant rabbi threatened everything they held dear.

-His offer of emancipation that would free us from the rule of such men, restore the spiritual liberty of the individual and establish a direct relationship to God by-passing the Priests.
-With the death and resurrection of Jesus, there would be no concern as to whether something or someone was clean, for Messiahs’ touch makes anything and anyone clean.
+His offer of emancipation would free us from the rule of such men, restore the spiritual liberty of the individual, and establish a direct relationship with God by passing the Priests.
+With the death and resurrection of Jesus, there would be no concern as to whether something or someone was clean, for Messiah’s touch makes anything and anyone clean.
 His guardianship is not over the physical temple but, rather the eternal soul.

 “The Spirit of the Lord is upon me, because he has anointed me to preach good news to the poor.
 He has sent me to proclaim release to the captives and recovering of sight to the blind, to set at liberty those who are oppressed,” Luke 4:18

 The Jewish leaders had read this prophecy to mean literal prisons, literal blindness, and literal imperial oppressors.
-Messiah was teaching that they themselves were the oppressors, they were holding the people captive, and keeping them blind.
-So blind that they were refusing to let the people come to the wedding.
+Messiah was teaching that they were the oppressors, they were holding the people captive, and keeping them blind.
+So blind that they refused to let the people come to the wedding.

 If you believed Moses, you would believe me, for he wrote of me.
 John 5:46